G-Node/nix/docs/storing_data.md

 }
 ```

-**Note!** Selecting the initial shape defines the chunk size using to
+**Note!** Selecting the initial shape defines the chunk size used to
 write the data to file.
-Choose it approriatly to the expected size
+Choose it appropriately to the expected size
 increment.
 Selecting a size that is too small can severly affect
 efficiency.